Big Data: 70 Amazing Free Data Sources You Should Know for 2020Tuesday, July 02, 2019

 - Monster: Data source for jobs and career opportunities.

-- Glassdoor: Directory about jobs and information about inside scoop on companies with employee reviews, personalized salary tools, and more.
+- Glassdoor: Directory about jobs and information about the inside scoop on companies with employee reviews, personalized salary tools, and more.

 - The Good Garage Scheme: Directory about car service, MOT or car repair.